gitter-badger/elm-js-experement/README.md

   }
 });
 ```
 Congratulations, we just defined out first Block.
-Yeah, there is no View, but Block actually can live without View.
-And it is very important feature of the Block.
+There is no View, but Block actually can live without View.
+And it is a very important feature of a Block.
 We will see it in action a little bit later.
 But now let's go thorough the example.

-Init function should return an object with specific type.
-We showed only two most important fields, it have a few others, but we will see it later.
+Init function should return an object with initial model and init command (optional).
+Actually returned object may have some other fields, but we will see it later.
 So, `command` field should contain a command that will be executed with newly created model object.
-In the example that command is just do nothing. `model` field should have all initial values of the model that can't be empty (in Flow all types is non-nullable, so we defined all required fields).
+In the example the command is just do nothing. `model` field should have all initial values of the model (in Flow all types is non-nullable, so we defined all required fields).

-The function have some weird arguments too, but we will talk about it later.
+The function have some weird arguments too (the props object), but we will talk about it later.

 ### Block – all together.
-As I said before, block is a set of Model, Commands, View and init.
+Block is a module with Model, Commands, View and init.
 And moreover, Block module should have exactly this interface:
 ```javascript
 export type Model = { ... };
 export Commands = { ... };